frankvoc/CFO-Wikis/docs/index.md

 # Welcome to the CFO Wiki

-This is my home page for my Carbon Footprint Optimization tool I am building for my Senior Project at NEIT.
+This is the homepage of my Wiki containing documentation for my Carbon Footprint Optimizer App.
+The complete documentation can be found in this Wiki.
+My completed project can also be accessed here at: https://cfo-platform.vercel.app/login